 If a plan is determined to be incomplete, DWD will work with the tribe for up to 15 days in order for the tribe to submit the necessary additional documents to make the plan complete.
 Once the proposed plan is complete, DWD will forward it to the affected agencies.

-If the tribe has not submitted a 477 plan that appears to be complete by the end of the 15th day, DWD will request that the tribe agree to an extension of the 90-day plan review period equal to the number of days it takes for the tribe to submit a complete plan for agency review.
-For example, if a complete plan is submitted 25 days after the original incomplete proposal was submitted, then DWD will request that the tribe agree to an extension of 25 days so that the agencies will have the necessary time to review and work with the tribe on the plan.
-Extensions are provided for in 25 U.S.C. § 3407(c) and do not prevent the Secretary from requesting or the tribes from agreeing to additional extensions at other points in the plan review process, as long as such extensions do not exceed 90 days.

 For the first year of implementation, BIA shall forward what appears to be a complete plan to all Parties, and after the first year to just the affected agencies.